 Step By Step Photos

-I like to use meat sparingly and balance it out with other ingredients, like past and vegetables.
+I like to use meat sparingly and balance it out with other ingredients, like pasta and vegetables.
 So, I only used half of this 13 oz. link and froze the rest.
 There was still plenty of meat in each serving!
 Grocery stores often have turkey smoked sausage, too, if you want a lower fat option.

 Slice the sausage thinly (so you get more medallions and more in every bite), then cook in the skillet with olive oil over medium heat until browned.
 Drain off the excess fat after it has browned.